chen-harrison/rexarm/README.md

 ## Part 2: Robot Manipulator

+The robot arm component of the project required the team to generate a sequence of joint positions to move through given a desired final position, as well as implement forward and inverse kinematics to move between Cartesian and joint spaces.

 ### *Trajectory Planning*
 ``trajectory_planner.py`` is where we programmed the behavior of the robot when moving between waypoints.